Fall: Florence, Italy

 - September 4: Group flight departs U.S. for Italy

-- September 5: Arrive in Florence, transfer to accommodations
+- September 5: Group flight arrives in Florence, transfer to accommodations

 - October TBA: Fall Break